enkidevs/curriculum/web/html/README.md

 name: HTML

-description: HyperText Markup Language, the most commonly used markup in the world
+description: HyperText Markup Language, the most commonly used markup in the world!

 core: true